J0K3R-Joel/BotBall_Library/doc/Sensors.md

 The micro servo is not that consistent.
 It is very important to consider the following:

 - Even though you are able to set the value very high, you should not do this, since otherwise it will break.
 Since it is still a servo, it can move 180 degrees.
+- The micro servo can not withstand much weight.
+Be careful about how much the micro servo needs to move, they can break on too much weight or too much force what they need to lift / move.

 You are able to receive and set the value, just as the normal servo, since it uses the same functions. **HINT**: If you are using my library, you can just set the min and max value and from there on you are not able to exceed the numbers.